5 Reasons Why Every Nurse Should Get a BSN

 1. Expanded Opportunities

-BSN's have an advantage over RN's in that their studies prepare them to practice in different settings and specialties.
+Nurses with their bachelor’s degree have an advantage over RN’s in that their studies prepare them to practice in different settings and specialties.
 With a BSN, you can consider jobs such as a Nurse Manager, Nurse Advocate, Informatics, Oncology, and Perioperative nursing.
 Plus, a BSN is a requirement for master’s programs like APRN and CRNA.
-If you are wanting to branch out and have more opportunities in your career, earning your BSN is a great choice.
+If you are wanting to branch out and have more opportunities in your career, it should be on your radar.

 2. Earning Potential

-It's no secret that earning your BSN can dramatically increase your earning potential.
-Having a BSN will make you eligible to earn specialized certifications for higher paying jobs, as well as managerial and administrative jobs, which have higher pay rates.
+It’s no secret that earning a higher degree can dramatically increase your earning potential.
+Having a BSN will make you eligible to earn specialized certifications for higher-paying jobs, as well as managerial and administrative jobs, which have higher pay rates.
 According to nursejournal.org, there is a large salary discrepancy between ADN and BSN nurses.
 At first, you may not notice, but over time the additional education adds up.
 The starting salary for a registered nurse with a BSN can be similar to a nurse with an ADN.

 3. Having a BSN may be a Requirement in the Future

-Some states, such as New York , are requiring that nurses earn their BSN.
-Recently, New York Governor Andrew Cuomo signed a law that requires nurses earn their BSN within 10 years of their initial licensure.
-The "BSN in 10" legislation only applies to those who are seeking initial licensure, so if you already have a nursing license, you are grandfathered in.
+Some states, such as New York, are requiring that nurses earn their BSN.
+Recently, New York Governor Andrew Cuomo signed a law that requires nurses to earn their degree within 10 years of their initial licensure.
+The “BSN in 10” legislation only applies to those who are seeking initial licensure, so if you already have a nursing license, you are grandfathered in.
 However, keep in mind this law and others that may soon follow will certainly increase competition for the best jobs.
 This legislation will set a precedent nationwide, making now a timely place to get started.

 Many people in other fields don’t go back to school for advanced education because they would have to quit their current job, and they can’t afford to fit it into their schedule.
 There are many online RN to BSN programs that can fit your schedule and allow you to continue working.
 At TNAA, we even offer an RN to BSN tuition reimbursement program you can complete in 12 months, thanks to our partnership with Aspen University!